Syedaaneesa/flarevet/README.md

 ## 🚀 Project Overview

-This project showcases my end-to-end WordPress development workflow — from initial design setup to final deployment.
-It emphasizes performance, a clean and modern design, and seamless content management through Elementor and custom WordPress functionalities.
+This project highlights my complete WordPress development process — starting from design planning to full deployment.
+It focuses on delivering fast performance, a modern and polished UI, and smooth content management using Elementor along with custom WordPress features.

 ---